motif-project/motif-node-docker/readme.md

 ### 1.2 Installation

-Download and install the bitcoin binaries according to your operating systemfrom the official [Bitcoind Core registry](https://bitcoincore.org/bin/bitcoin-core-27.0/).
+Download and install the bitcoin node according to your operating system from the official [Bitcoind Core registry](https://bitcoincore.org/bin/bitcoin-core-27.0/).
 All programs in this guide are compatible with version `27.0`.

 ### 1.3 Configuration
-`bitcoind` instance can be configured by using a `bitcoin.conf` file.
+`bitcoind` is a daemon installed with bitcoin node, it can be configured by using a `bitcoin.conf` file.
 In `Linux` based systems the file is found in `/home/<username>/.bitcoin`.
 In our docker setup you can make changes in this [`bitcoin.conf`](https://github.com/motif-project/motif-node-docker/blob/btc-docker/btc/data/bitcoin.conf) file and these settings will be reflected in the docker container when the docker container is build.
 It is suggested that you update `rpcuser` and `rpcpassword`, used for rpc connection.

 A sample configuration file with recommended settings is as follows
 ```shell